Alejandro Aravena is Partner Architect & Executive Director of Elemental, a socially motivated architectural practice based in Santiago, Chile.

 He established his private practice after graduating with a degree in architecture from UC in 1992.
 He also studied theory and history at the Università IUAV di Venezia, Italy (1992-93) and at the Architectural Association (AA) in London (1999).

-Elemental won the architecture category in the London Design Museum annual awards in 2015 for the UC Innovation Center – Anacleto Angelini in Santiago.
+Elemental won the architecture category in the London Design Museum Awards (2015) for the UC Innovation Center – Anacleto Angelini in Santiago.
 The jury praised the project as “an excellent example of how the design of an office building can engage with its context.
 Its large openings carved away from its façades not only act as air corridors, light channels and pockets of collective spaces, but they also provide a different perception of such a building in the city: one that is permeable, visually, socially and climatically with its environment.”

 Alejandro Aravena lectured at UC from 1994 and was ELEMENTAL Copec Chair of Urban Innovation (2006-09).
-He was Visiting Professor at the Harvard University Graduate School of Design (2000-05), and the University of Wisconsin (2010).
+He was Visiting Professor at the Graduate School of Design (GSD), Harvard University (2000-05), and the University of Wisconsin (2010).